VerifyTests/Verify/docs/mdsource/throws.source.md

 ## IgnoreStackTrace

-Oftent the excetion stack trace can be noisy and fragile to causing false failed tests.
-To exclude it use
+Often the exception stack trace can be noisy and fragile to causing false failed tests.
+To exclude it use `IgnoreStackTrace`:

 ### Fluent API